tgres/tgres/README.txt

 Other (future) goals/notes:

 It has to be simple.
-There shouldn't be many daemons/components - just this one process and the database server.
+There shouldn't be many daemons/components - just this one process to receive and serve the data and the database server.

 Horizontal scaling is an interesting problem, a consensus algorithm such as Raft may or may not be the right answer, we recognize that